for ARM systems, set ARCH to: `arm64`, `armv6` or `armv7`

 3. Use Helm to install the ingress controller

 First, install Helm.
-The instructions to install Helm on AWS are given here.
+The instructions for installing Helm on AWS are given here.

 Then add the repo of the nginx ingress controller.